aditeyapandey/Genorec-Engine/README.md

 # Genorec-Engine
-This is the recommendation engine for genomics visualization recommendation tool.
+Genorec-Engine is a JavaScript library for recommending genomics visualizations.

 ## NPM